-- Create an administrator account in Salesforce.
+- Create a new administrator account in Salesforce.
+This should be a service account, not tied to any one user's email address.
 You will use this account’s username and password to configure the Salesforce app in Okta.
 When you create an administrator account, Salesforce will provide you with a token.

 Note:Every time you reset this account’s password, Salesforce will provide you with a new token, and you need to edit the Salesforce app’s Provisioning settings in Okta using the new password/token as described below.

 Paste the token Salesforce provided to you to your password, no spaces or other characters.*

 *Note:For newer Okta tenants, the Username and Password + Token fields have changed to OAuth Consumer Key: Consumer Key from your Salesforce OAuth settings and OAuth Consumer Secret: Consumer Secret from your Salesforce OAuth settings.
 For more on how to gather this information, complete the steps in this article.

 - Once input, click Test API Credentials.
 If successful, a verification message appears at the top of the screen.
 Select To App in the left panel, then Provisioning Features you want to enable.

 Select parameters such as Create user, Update User Attributes, and Deactivate Users.

 Note:Okta recommends managing users completely from Okta, which is why we're selecting all the parameters above.

 - Click Save.
 You can now assign people to the app (if needed) and finish the application setup.

 If you don't populate timezones for your users in Okta, the timezone will be set to Pacific time by default within Salesforce.